renovatebot/renovate/docs/usage/getting-started/private-packages.md

 >
 > Use of encrypted secrets in Renovate config has been deprecated in the Mend Renovate App.
 Secrets must now be stored in the App settings via the web UI.
 >
-> See [Using Secrets with Mend Cloud Apps](app-secrets.md) for more details, including instructions for [migrating encrypted secrets](app-secrets.md#migrating-secrets-from-repo-config-to-app-settings) from repo config into the App settings.
+> For more information, see [Migrating Secrets from Repo Config to App Settings](migrating-secrets.md)

 If you need to provide credentials to the Mend Renovate App, please do this: